Insolvency and Restructuring

-Defending the €1bn claim in Hosking v Apax Partners LLP on behalf of 34 of the 48 respondents, in which the liquidators have alleged fraudulent trading and transactions to put assets beyond the reach of creditors.
+- Successfully defending the €1bn claim in Hosking v Apax Partners LLP on behalf of 34 of the 48 respondents, in which the liquidators alleged fraudulent trading and transactions to put assets beyond the reach of creditors.

 Selected Case Summaries